 Dr. Mahsa Haghighat has always been interested in Pediatrics and after she graduated, she had the opportunity to work with one of her professors, who is a child neurologist.
-She quickly discovered that her future lied within Pediatric Neurology.
+She quickly discovered that her future lay within Pediatric Neurology.
 Dr. Haghighat decided to further her education in the U.S., where she began research at Northwestern University.
 Her areas of interest include epilepsy and research that can be translated to the clinical field.
 In her spare time, Dr. Haghighat enjoys reading, studying world history and culture, playing the piano, working out, and of course, shopping!

 2007, MD, Tehran Azad Medical University, Tehran, Iran